Perception Control: Change the Lens, Change the Game

 The phrase “inflate or die” dramatically captures the mindset of central bankers who believe relentless money printing is the ultimate lifeline for a teetering financial system.
 From the Federal Reserve in the United States to the European Central Bank, policymakers have often demonstrated a deep fear that scaling back on liquidity injections will spark a crash.
 So, they keep the taps flowing, effectively punting the day of reckoning further down the line.

 This paradigm has echoes in various historical episodes.
 In the 1970s, loose monetary policy contributed to stagflation—high inflation paired with economic stagnation—forcing central banks to abruptly slam on the monetary brakes.
-Nobel Laureate Milton Friedman famously criticized such expansions, warning that artificially low interest rates distort investment decisions.
+Nobel Laureate Milton Friedman famously criticised such expansions, warning that artificially low interest rates distort investment decisions.
 Fast-forward to modern times, and central banks essentially repeat similar strategies.
 Each fractional rate hike that rattles the stock market tends to be met with calls to pause or pivot back to accommodative policies.
 Observers like Harvard’s Kenneth Rogoff argue that while it may stave off short-term disaster, it ultimately sows the seeds for the next crisis.

 Behind this unwavering commitment to cheap money lies a stark reality: investors and markets have grown addicted to liquidity.
 With each new injection, companies over-leverage, households take on excessive debt, and asset prices detach from real-world value.
 If central bankers even hint at reducing the flow, volatile sell-offs erupt.
-Their continued manipulation fosters a system where illusions of stability reign supreme and the wealth gap widen further—offering proof that perception, not foundational strength, underpins the modern economy.
+Their continued manipulation fosters a system where illusions of stability reign supreme and the wealth gap widens further—offering proof that perception, not foundational strength, underpins the modern economy.

 The Emotional Trap of Investing—The “Secret Desire to Lose”